syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img3.png)

-_Figure 3: Dialog Control Appearance with Sign up form elements_
+Dialog Control Appearance with Sign up form elements {:.caption}

 The above screenshot displays the Dialog control with header and resizable option.
 These options are enabled in Dialog control by default